General Notes Part 6

 To briefly cover Wednesday and Thursday: Wednesday my commitee met but was unable to complete its work as planned.
 Read about this more at the ENS website I've linked here.
 So, the "sleeping in" to 8:00 am I was looking forward to has been delayed further to do some more good work.
 Knowing we are starting up again in the morning means I took the night off and opted out of attending the Presiding Bishop's Forum on Reconciliation.
 There is a great speaker line-up for this event and I wish I didn't have to miss it, but I'm confident I needed to take a time-out.

-shop Gene Robinson, Canon Anderson of the American Anglican Council, an openly gay lay Roman Catholic, an openly lesbian UCC pastor in Dallas, a Roman Catholic priest and a Southern Baptism seminary leader.
+While making this post I am watching the CNN Larry King Live interviewing Bishop Gene Robinson, Canon Anderson of the American Anglican Council, an openly gay lay Roman Catholic, an openly lesbian UCC pastor in Dallas, a Roman Catholic priest and a Southern Baptism seminary leader.
 It is almost laughable to know so much about the role of sexuality in this Church, the depth of scriptural interpretation and tradition, and the complicated nature of our Communion and relationships among each other and listen to these sound bites that supposedly explain the whole thing to the American viewers.
 It's just laughable.
 It's just more complicated than that.

-1500-person ballroom was charged but disappointing.
+The special committee hearing held last night in the 1500-person ballroom was charged but disappointing.
 The committee set such a good tone that though comments were sometimes biting and divisive, there wasn't much snorting or disrespecting.
 I exchanged looks with people next to me, but we honored the standards set by the committee for respect and good listening.
 The Archbishop of York spoke again, as did the usual all star sexuality line-up.
 If anyonen wanted a crash course in the superstars of the Episcopal sexuality debate, last night's few hours would have been a good venue.

-use of bishops want to eliminate my legislative committee's role from the General Convention process and have all bishop elections consented to by the Standing Committee's of each diocese as they except for the 3 months prior to each General Convention.
+Our work goes on.
+People in the house of bishops want to eliminate my legislative committee's role from the General Convention process and have all bishop elections consented to by the Standing Committee's of each diocese as they except for the 3 months prior to each General Convention.
 I tried to lobby my opinion that we should definitely take this process out of General Convention, where these consents tend to become sensationalized and used to argue positions having nothing to do with the candidate who has been held up by the diocese in which they were elected after long discernment processes.
 The use of litmus-tests seems, to me, no different between the two processes, and the General Convention one takes up more money, energy, and controversy and drama than is necessary.
 I'm for eliminating it.
 We took a vote by orders, however; if you want to know what that is, begin your google search.
 I couldn't find anything right away, so godspeed.

 After attending the special commitee hearing and having the work of my own committee heavy on my heart and mind, a time spent with old and new friends and Matt having a drink in the hotel was good for my soul.
 We talked about shaving, South Africa, casinos, college, and relationships, and I was renewed.
-My friends here with the Young Adult festival, other seminary friends, fellow young deputies and especially my husband
+My friends here with the Young Adult festival, other seminary friends, fellow young deputies and especially my husband have really bouyed me up in my time here.
+Through lack of sleep, confusing controversies, and the sometimes overwhelming amount of available wisdom around ever corner - I've turned to Matt and my friends with weariness and found hugs, support, and smiles and jokes.

 The Main Thing...